fb tracking

 This system allows foreign investors to bypass U.S. courts and challenge American laws in a corporate-rigged arbitration system.

 Many of these cases similarly target government efforts to address climate change and protect the environment, though they’re presented as “trade” issues.
-In fact, of the 35 pending ISDS cases filed under U.S. free trade agreements (FTAs), nearly all relate to environment, energy, public health, finance, land use, and transportation policies.
+In fact, of the pending

-ISDS also poses a particular threat to developing countries that pass laws in defense of community health and environmental sustainability.
-These countries often do not have the resources to afford the exorbitant legal fees brought forward by ISDS lawsuits, which pressures governments to settle cases or refrain from passing public interest policies in the first place.
+ISDS also poses a particular threat to developing countries that pass laws in defense of community health, Indigenous rights, and environmental sustainability.
+These countries often do not have the resources to afford the exorbitant legal fees brought forward by ISDS lawsuits, which pressure governments to settle cases or refrain from passing public interest policies in the first place.

 Future of ISDS